jgonzalezferrer/diamonds-statistical-regression/notebook.md

 df$carat2=relevel(df$carat2, ref="small")
 ```

-A new model has been adjusted taking into account this new variable, as well as its interaction term with the already existing \(carat\).
+A new model has been adjusted taking into account this new variable, as well as its interaction term with the already existing carat.
 The parameters of the fitted model can be seen below:

 ``` r
 # Linear model with clusters.